We found 4 allergist/immunologists near Portland, ME.

 Clinical interests: Allergies & Asthma Care

-Dr. Michael Lunn is a Portland, ME physician who specializes in allergy & immunology.
-Dr. Lunn is professionally affiliated with Maine Medical Center.
-He honors Medicare insurance.
-He is a graduate of Philadelphia College of Osteopathic Medicine.
+Dr. Michael Lunn is an allergy & immunology specialist.
+Dr. Lunn is affiliated with Maine Medical Center.
+He studied medicine at Philadelphia College of Osteopathic Medicine.
+He is an in-network provider for Medicare insurance.

 - Allergies affecting the respiratory tract, such as allergic rhinitis (hay fever) or asthma.